 While the list of legislation property managers need to be aware of is too exhaustive to go into here, making a few best practice principles the cornerstone of their strategies is the best way to position yourself on the right side of the law on a general level, before nailing into the specifics.
 In no particular order, here are our top five best practice principles:

 By making processes as visible as possible – particularly when it comes to charges - agents will keep both tenants and legislators happy.
 This is particularly relevant for service charges – the Landlord and Tenant Act of 1985 specifically decrees that service charges must be both reasonable and delivered in a timely fashion.

 Taking the time to put in clear lines of communication will make the entire tenancy run more smoothly.
-Consider online options like Fixflo to allow tenants 24/7 contact and you’ll increase their trust.
+Consider online repair reporting portals such as Fixflo to allow tenants 24/7 contact and you’ll increase their trust.
 Clear communication will also pay off when it comes to repairs – if tenants have a direct portal of contact, they can report all repairs and maintenance issues before they get too serious.
-In addition to minimising damage, this will also keep landlords and agents on the right side of the Homes (Fitness for Habitation) Bill, which directs that homes must be kept habitable.
+In addition to minimising damage, this will also keep landlords and agents on the right side of the Homes (Fitness for Habitation) Act, which directs that homes must be kept habitable.

 Data has become a focal point with the advent of the GDPR, which relates to the collection and storage of personal data.
 It’s vital that agents check they’re compliant with all aspects of the GDPR.
 While we’re on the subject of data, providing tenants with a comprehensive welcome pack which includes an EPC, ‘Right to Rent’ and all necessary gas and safety certificates is also hugely important, otherwise landlords will be unable to serve tenants with a Section 21 notice when they need to.